This video says about itself:

 Kessab.
 80 Armenians Killed in Kessab, Syria (18+) – Genocide of Armenians.

 KESSAB, Syria -The Armenian populated villages of Kessab, Syria is reported to be the target of three days of brutal attacks by al-Qaeda affiliated armed bands.
 80 Armenian civilians, as claimed by some Armenian sources, were killed.

 The attack forced the civilian population of the area to flee to neighboring hills, with many seeking safe haven in the nearby cities of Latakia and Basit.

 In a written statement, the Armenian National Committee—International, condemned the attacks and accused Turkey of an active role in aiding and abetting extremist groups in their targeted attacks against the Christian and minority populations in Syria.

-This video from California in the USA is called Valley Armenians demand action!
+Another video, from California in the USA, used to be called Valley Armenians demand action!
 In Syria rebel forces attack Armenians.